istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/sds/index.md

         `"""`
     {{< /text >}}

-1. Accessing `httpbin` with previous cert chain will now fail
+1. If you try to access `httpbin` with the previous certificate chain, the attempt now fails.

     {{< text bash >}}
     $ curl -v -HHost:httpbin.example.com \